Pearson Digitally Transforms on AWS

 Increasing Performance Using a Host of Services from AWS

 On AWS, Pearson has seen significant cost savings.
 Twice a year, when schools are back in session for the spring and fall semesters, the company sees spikes in online volume of 60 percent.
-After undergoing a cost-optimization initiative within its higher education apps, Pearson’s spending decreased almost 28 percent from $18 million to $13 million in just 1 year.
+After undergoing a cost-optimization initiative within its higher education apps, Pearson’s achieved multi-million dollar savings in just 1 year.

 Because Pearson’s products have to scale to serve hundreds of millions of global users, the company realized that automation was key.
 So it investigated how to scale using minimum manual effort and discovered Amazon Elastic Container Service (Amazon ECS), a fully managed container orchestration service that helped Pearson build a clean delivery pipeline.
 “We have a very good set of core services from AWS that we use across many of our own products and services,” says Wright.

 Containerizing its Windows applications improved the company’s agility and has helped support more innovation across teams.
 For example, Schoolnet, an application Pearson developed in the late 1990s that enables teachers to create and manage large-scale assessments, found incredible success on AWS.
 “We saw a significant cost benefit after migrating Schoolnet to AWS, but we also learned a lot,” says Wright.
 “That was one of the first big Windows systems that we migrated to AWS, and we were able to take advantage of a lot of diverse services from AWS.
 With the capabilities we’ve gained by migrating to the cloud, our integration with other products and services has been amazing.”
 Now teachers can use Schoolnet to write tests in advance and send them through Pearson’s training engines, where both multiple-choice and open-ended questions can be scored on the teachers’ behalf.